 Project Aeterna Research Team

-Project Aeterna was built by researchers who have spent careers studying exactly what happens to strength, balance, and physical capacity as women age through menopause.
+Project Aeterna was built by researchers who have spent careers studying exactly what happens to strength, balance, and physical capacity as women age.
 The science isn't adapted from general wellness research — it is the research.
 Every metric, every normative table, every recommendation traces back to peer-reviewed publications from this team or the foundational studies their work builds on.

 Distinguished scientist and researcher specialising in the cellular and molecular biology of muscle and bone aging.
-Research spans sarcopenia, longevity interventions, the kynurenine pathway, and sex-specific muscle transcriptomics.
+Research spans muscle aging, longevity interventions, the kynurenine pathway, and sex-specific muscle transcriptomics.
 Active publications through 2025–2026 in Geroscience, Biochimie, and JCI Insight.

 Section Chief of Endocrinology, specialising in regenerative medicine, bone health, and the biological mechanisms of healthy aging.
 Co-investigator on NIH-funded studies of musculoskeletal aging, dietary interventions, and the role of tryptophan metabolism in lifespan extension.

 Expert in cellular biology of musculoskeletal aging.
-Co-author on studies of lipid metabolism in sarcopenia and osteoporosis, COVID-19-related muscle loss, and microbiota-derived compounds that extend lifespan and improve muscle and bone health.
+Co-author on studies of lipid metabolism in muscle and bone aging, COVID-19-related muscle loss, and microbiota-derived compounds that extend lifespan and improve muscle and bone health.
 Publications active through 2026.

-Topics include sarcopenia, longevity interventions, tryptophan and kynurenine metabolism in aging muscle, sex-specific muscle transcriptomics, lipid metabolism in age-related musculoskeletal disorders, and microbiota-derived compounds that improve muscle and bone health.
+Topics include muscle aging, longevity interventions, tryptophan and kynurenine metabolism in aging muscle, sex-specific muscle transcriptomics, lipid metabolism in age-related musculoskeletal disorders, and microbiota-derived compounds that improve muscle and bone health.
 Continuously NIH-funded for over a decade.

 No signup · No equipment · 90 seconds

-We use advanced modelling to predict how your strength and mobility may change over the next 3–5 years — and what you can do to improve the outcome.
-Tell it what you're already doing (HRT, GLP-1, resistance training, supplements) and it shows you how that changes your trajectory.
+The model estimates how your strength and mobility may change over the next 3–5 years — and what you can do to influence the outcome.
+Tell it what you're already doing (HRT, GLP-1, resistance training, supplements) and it shows you how that changes the estimate.

 No other consumer health app models this.
 It exists because the research team that built it has spent decades studying exactly these mechanisms.